TVlaic/Mozgalo/README.md

 robustness will be measured on the set of images which simulate the real conditions of industrial applications

-More information about the task can be found in this [pdf](Microblink-task-eng.pdf)
+More information about the task can be found in this [pdf](Microblink-task-eng.pdf).

 ## Table of contents